How to De-Reserves Reserves: Admissions to Technical Colleges in India: Introduction

 \section{Introduction}

-Reserve systems set aside certain fractions of available objects/positions for different \emph{reserve categories}.
-Each reserve category has its own priority order over individuals.
-Institutions process reserve categories \emph{sequentially} to fill their positions,\footnote{Delacrétaz(2021) introduces a model where reserve categories are processed simultaneously.} according to a pre-specified order referred to as a \emph{processing sequence}.
-Reserve categories allocate their units to the individuals---who have not yet been allotted a unit---on the basis of their priorities.
+Reserve systems set aside certain available objects/positions for different \emph{reserve categories}.
+Each reserve category has its priority order over individuals.
+According to a pre-specified order referred to as a processing sequence, institutions process reserve categories sequentially to fill their positions.\footnote{Delacrétaz(2021) introduces a model where reserve categories are processed simultaneously.} Reserve categories allocate their units to the individuals---who have not yet been allotted a unit---based on their priorities.
 Priorities may vary from one reserve category to another to accommodate diversity concerns.

 Reserve categories are \emph{exclusive} in the sense that only applicants with certain types or characteristics are considered.
 It is highly common for the number of available positions to outnumber the number of applicants of such exclusive reserve categories.
-Therefore, objects may be unassigned or positions may be unfilled in such exclusive reserve categories.
-To alleviate this issue, \emph{$\mathbf{de-reservation}$ }policies have been introduced along with accompanying reserve policies.
-De-reservation is simply a process of providing the unallocated objects/positions for the use of others.
+Therefore, objects may be unassigned, or positions may be unfilled in such exclusive reserve categories. \emph{$\mathbf{De-reservation}$ }policies have been introduced along with accompanying reserve policies to alleviate waste.
+De-reservation is simply a process of providing unallocated objects/positions for the use of others.

-De-reservation policies are necessary in many real-world allocation problems.
+De-reservation policies are necessary for many real-world allocation problems.
 Moreover, their design and implementation are consequential.
 This paper studies the \emph{joint} design and implementation of reserve systems and de-reservation policies.
-One of our main contributions is to bring to light that when de-reservation policy is not designed and implemented rigorously, allocation procedures as a whole can have serious shortcomings.
-In the context of admissions to technical universities in India, we show how the mechanism currently being used to implement reserves and de-reservations jointly leads to \emph{sub-optimal outcomes} with respect to applicants' welfare, and is \emph{vulnerable to various types of manipulations}.
+One of our main contributions is to bring to light that when the de-reservation policy is not designed and implemented rigorously, allocation procedures as a whole can have serious shortcomings.
+In India's context of admissions to technical universities, we show how the mechanism currently being used to implement reserves and de-reservations jointly leads to \emph{sub-optimal outcomes} concerning applicants' welfare and is \emph{vulnerable to various types of manipulations}.